Lead computing optical sight system (LCOSS)

 The reticle image that is projected onto the combining glass is composed of a fixed reticle, roll reference tabs, and a range bar.
 The fixed reticle consists of 2-mil diameter pipper located in the center of a 25-mil diameter segmented circle, and a 50-mil diameter completed circle.

 The roll reference tabs rotate about the 50-mil circle.
-The roll reference tabs have two seperate functions.
+The roll reference tabs have two separate functions.
 During the offset bombing mode and the target finding mode the roll tabs provide steering information from the WRCS.
 The position of the roll tabs, with respect to the fixed index tabs, indicates the angle between the ground track and course to the target.
 In every other mode of operation the roll tabs indicate the aircraft roll attitude, supplied by the INS.

 Roll tab left rollRoll tab right roll